aws/aws-ofi-nccl/README.md

 ## Known Issues

-* The plugin returns only 1 NIC device even if the system supports multiple NICs.
+The plugin returns only 1 NIC device even if the system supports multiple NICs.
-* The [current master](https://github.com/ofiwg/libfabric/commit/d32e95db02967c61eff47fc57591804769fc7dfc) of libfabric is broken for rxm providers and would require [PR-4641](https://github.com/ofiwg/libfabric/pull/4641).

 ## Getting Help